springyworks/maxGraph-kos/packages/website/docs/usage/migrate-from-mxgraph.md

 :::warning

-Be aware of the properties that have been renamed or whose value types have changed, as described in the [style-properties-change](./migrate-from-mxgraph.md#style-properties-change) paragraph.
+Be aware of the properties that have been renamed or whose value types have changed, as described in the [style properties](#properties) paragraph.

 :::